Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 ```

 <p align="center">
-    Here is how it reacted when the drop down was selected.
+    Here is how it would have reacted when the drop down was selected.
+The check boxes to the left of it would be grayed out and disabled.
+Unable to be clicked.
 </p>
 <p align="center">
   <img width="450" height="300" src="https://i.imgur.com/AnlsqSM.jpg">